cubed-dev/cubed/docs/user-guide/diagnostics.md

 ![Memray temporal view of an 'add' operation](../images/memray-add.png)

-Annotations have been added to exaplin what is going on in this example.
+Annotations have been added to explain what is going on in this example.
 Note that reading a chunk from Zarr requires twice the chunk memory (400MB) since there is a buffer for the compressed Zarr block (200MB), as well as the resulting array (200MB).
 After the first chunk has been loaded the memory dips back to 200MB since the compressed buffer is no longer retained.